By Helen Anderson

 On the hunt for your dream AWS job?
 Let us do the searching for you.

-Upload your resume and our expert AWS recruiters will find the right job for you.
+Register with us and our expert AWS recruiters will find the right job for you.

 AWS re:Invent is also about giving back to the community, so don’t miss the chance to take part in a Hackathon and help build solutions to pressing real-world challenges.
 Hackathons are open to all skill levels, so be sure to reserve your seat and attend a mixer to build your team!